Investors watch retail stocks as U.S. holiday shopping beckons

 Shares of big department stores that typically draw heavier traffic during the holidays also will be closely watched, including Macy's M.N, Kohl's KSS.N and Nordstrom JWN.N, as well as companies with consumer brand favorites, like Apple AAPL.O.

-Shares of Macy's M.N shot up last week after the company raised its sales and profit outlooks and signaled it was well stocked for the holiday season.
+Macy's M.N signaled last week that it was well stocked for the holiday season.

 PREVIEW-Santa Claus is coming to town – but at what cost to Walmart and Target?